Salad with duck and orange

 Photo by Michael Craig

 The duck salad is a lighter take on traditional duck a l’orange.
 It takes the same basic flavours, but omits the heavy sauce.
 Served with a salad of bitter greens and the fresh citrus, it makes a gorgeous lunch or a perfect entree.
-The croque madame is the ultimate in luscious comfort food, and also makes a fabulous lunch or brunch alongside a simple green salad (and a glass of crisp, dry chardonnay to counter the richness).

 |1||Duck breast, large|